Southampton Ground Gas Protection

 At the desk stage, ground gas and vapour risks are assessed.
 Ground investigation or assessment is then done.
 If ground gas hazards are discovered, measurement with monitoring wells in boreholes will usually be part of the investigations.
 Existing buildings can be monitored using static measurement methods and diffusion tubes.
 The nature of the risk can affect the length of monitoring programs.
 They may last for days or even months.

-After the investigation is completed, it will be possible to interpret the measurement data and determine whether there is a danger from ground gases.
+After the investigation is completed, the interpretation and assessment of the measurement data will determine if there is any risk from ground gases or vapours.

 Protection against below ground gases